MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

   * Number Plan Name: New Number Plan with short number
   * Match Type: Number List
   * Numbers: 9991,9992
-  * Classification (type a new name and type enter - it will create a new classification category) - ex: ShortNumberToExternalDevice
+  * Classification (type a new name and type enter - it will create a new classification category) - e.g. ShortNumberToExternalDevice

 ![Site step 04](Site04.png)